A CNN-LSTM Quantifier for Single Access Point CSI Indoor Localization: Proposed Method

-The recurrent neural network (RNN) is a class of artificial neural network where the output results depend not only on the current input value but also on the historical data~\cite{Ho2017}.
-RNN is often used in situations where data has a sequential correlation.
-In the case of indoor localization, the current location of the user is correlated to its previous locations as the user can only move along a continuous trajectory.
-Therefore, RNN is appropriate to exploit the sequential CSI and RSSI measurements and the trajectory information to enhance the accuracy of the localization.
+Unlike Convolutional Neural Networks (CNNs), recurrent Neural Networks (RNNs) possess a unique strength, internal memory storage, enabling them to recall and leverage historical data, such as past RF signals ~\cite{Ho2017}.
+This capacity makes RNNs ideal for applications where data exhibits sequential correlations.
+In indoor localization, for instance, a user's current location is intimately tied to their previous positions, as movement is limited within a given time frame.
+By harnessing the sequential patterns in Channel State Information (CSI) and Received Signal Strength Indication (RSSI) measurements along the user's trajectory, RNNs can significantly enhance localization accuracy.
 Up to date, there are several RNN variants.
-Among them, vanilla RNN~\cite{Zachary2015} has limited applications due to the vanishing gradient problem~\cite{Chung2014}.
-To mitigate that effect, long short term memory (LSTM)~\cite{Hochreiter1997} creates an internal memory state by adding the forget gate to control the time dependence and effects of the previous inputs.
-Gated recurrent unit (GRU)~\cite{Cho2014} shares a similar idea to that of LSTM but reduces from 3 gates of LSTM, i.e., forget, update and output gate, to only 2 gates, i.e., update and reset gate.
-Bidirectional RNN (BiRNN)~\cite{Zachary2015}, bidirectional LSTM (BiLSTM)~\cite{Schuster1997} and bidirectional GRU (BiGRU)~\cite{Zhao2018} are extensions of the traditional RNN, LSTM and GRU respectively, which not only utilizes all available input information from the past but also from the future of a specific time frame.
-In \cite{Minh2019}, Hoang \textit{et al.} implemented various types of RNN, including vanilla RNN, LSTM and all their related bi-directional models for indoor localization.
-Based on their extensive experiments using WiFi RSSI, they conclude that LSTM provides the best accuracy among all.
-Therefore, in this paper, we use LSTM as our sequential model.
-In the following section we will describe details about our proposed WiFi CSI indoor localization system using the combination of CNN-LSTM model.
+Among them, the vanilla RNN~\cite{Zachary2015} has a few performance flaws because the gradient rapidly approaches zero when stacking multiple RNN layers~\cite{Chung2014}.
+To address this limitation, long short-term memory (LSTM)~\cite{Hochreiter1997} introduces an internal memory mechanism, enabled by a forget gate, which regulates the influence of previous inputs and temporal dependencies.
+Further, gated recurrent unit (GRU)~\cite{Cho2014} reduces forget, update and output gates from LSTM to update and reset gates only.
+Bidirectional RNN (BiRNN)~\cite{Zachary2015}, bidirectional LSTM (BiLSTM)~\cite{Schuster1997} and bidirectional GRU (BiGRU)~\cite{Zhao2018} extend traditional RNN, LSTM and GRU respectively by utilizing all available input information from not only the past but also the future of a specific time frame.
+In \cite{Minh2019}, Hoang \textit{et al.} evaluated various RNN architectures, including vanilla RNN, LSTM, and their bidirectional counterparts, for indoor localization tasks.
+Through rigorous experiments utilizing WiFi RSSI, they determined that LSTM achieves superior accuracy compared to other models.
+Consequently, we adopt LSTM as our sequential model in this paper.
+The subsequent section will delve into the details of our proposed WiFi CSI indoor localization system, which leverages a hybrid CNN-LSTM approach.